-A program for county residents who are at least sixty-five years of age which offers tuition-free participation in WCC credit and credit-free courses, workshops and seminars.
+A program for county residents who are at least sixty-five years of age (at the start of the credit semester) which offers tuition-free participation in WCC credit and credit-free courses, workshops and seminars.

 Fees

 Charges assessed to students other than tuition charges.